-A traditional Turkish salad recipe developed in partnership with New York Shuk that comes together quickly to make your summer easy and delicious.
+A traditional Turkish salad recipe developed by our friends at New York Shuk that comes together quickly to make your summer easy and delicious.
 For New York Shuk co-founder, Leetal Arazi, this bean dish is nostalgic: “It's a salad my grandmother would make for us when she had leftover beans from whatever she was cooking.”
 We love how the zingy preserved lemon paste and sumac complement the earthy beans, and if you want to bulk it up a little, some options: Toss in some oil-packed tuna or crumbled feta.
 Serve alongside other mezze-style dips and lamb kebabs.
 Enjoy with crusty bread.

 - Serves: 8-10

 - Cookware: large bowl, bean cooking vessel of your choice

 - 1 lb dried beans

 - 2 medium meaty tomatoes, diced

 - ½ red onion, finely diced, soaked in cold water for 5 minutes, drained and rinsed

 - ½ small bunch flat-leaf parsley, tough stems removed, finely chopped

 - 3 tbsp preserved lemon paste (such as New York Shuk’s)

 - 1 tbsp sumac, plus more to taste